phosseini/GisPy/README.md

 # Gist Implementation in Python
 This repository is dedicated to the implementation of gist in Python.

-Based on Fuzzy-trace theory (FTT), when individuals read something, there are two mental representations encoded in parallel in their mind, including gist and verbatim.
-While verbatim is related to surface-level information in text, gist represents the bottom-meaning and underlying semantics of the text.
-Inspired by the Gist Inference Score (GIS) introduced by authors of FTT, we try to use text analysis and natural language processing tools to implement and improve GIS in Python.
+Based on Fuzzy-trace theory (FTT), when individuals read a piece of text, there are two mental representations encoded in parallel in their mind, including gist and verbatim.
+While verbatim is related to surface-level information in the text, gist represents the bottom-meaning and underlying semantics of it.
+Inspired by the Gist Inference Score (GIS), we leverage text analysis and Natural Language Processing (NLP) tools to implement and improve GIS in Python.

-Our end goal is to have a metric that gives us an understanding of the potential and capacity of a piece of text in creating a coherent gist representation in people's when they read that text.
+Our end goal is to have a metric that gives us an understanding of the potential and capacity of a piece of text in creating a coherent gist representation in the human brain/mind.

 `GIS = Referential Cohesion + Deep Cohesion + (LSA Verb Overlap - WordNet Verb Overlap) - Word Concreteness - Imageability - Hypernymy Nouns & Verbs`